 Location: Cleveland Park Dr & East Washington

 The city of Greenville puts on over 300 events per year.
-From the Saturday Farmer’s Market, to themed 5k races, to the Festival of Trees Christmas favorite, there is something going on any given time of the year.
+From the Saturday Farmer’s Market, to themed 5k races, to the Festival of Trees Christmas favorite, it is not hard to find some event to your liking.
 Many of these events are free including the Downtown Alive and Main Street Concert Series.
 Every Friday from March 22-September 27, you can enjoy a free concert at NOMA square.

 Check the Visit Greenville events page to keep updated on future events.

-Be prepared for hot/humid weather in the summer and cold weather in the winter.
 Despite claims of “mild” weather, winter days typically see highs in the 30-50’s and summer days can easily soar into the 90’s for weeks on end.
-Spring is the best time comfort wise to enjoy the outdoors!
+Spring and fall are the best times comfort wise to enjoy the outdoors!

-If you are coming here via a roadtrip, bring your own bike.
-The bike rentals are crazily overpriced.
+If you are coming here via a roadtrip, bring your own bike as rentals are quite overpriced.

 Free 2 hour side street parking is available, although tough to find in the afternoon and on weekends.
 On weekends, the Richardson Street (66 Richardson St) parking garage is free.

-Restaurants in downtown Greenville are pricey, and unfortunately, most are over-hyped as well.
-A few affordable (and decent) breakfast choices include: Sully’s Steamers (excellent steamed bagels for just 5-7 bucks), Tupelo Honey (a Southern style breakfast chain with a great pick 3 for $10 menu) and Biscuit Head (a trendy Asheville chain with humongous biscuits).
-These restaurants are also the few that offer vegetarian choices.
+A few affordable (and decent) breakfast choices include: Sully’s Steamers (excellent steamed bagels for just 5-7 bucks) and Biscuit Head (a trendy Asheville chain with humongous biscuits).
+These restaurants are also one of only a handful that offer plenty of vegetarian choices.

 Joel’s Java and Coffee Underground are 2 nice affordable local choices for coffee.